Addison Rae Easterling Flaunts Curvy Figure In Bright Pink Outfit

-Popular TikTok star, Addison Rae Easterling, took to Instagram today to showcase her curvy figure in a sizzling post that was shared with her massive 28 million followers.
+Popular TikTok star Addison Rae Easterling took to Instagram today to showcase her curvy figure in a sizzling post that was shared with her massive 28 million followers.

-Addison shared a series of three dazzling photos in which she was posed seductively as she leaned against a wall.
+Addison shared three dazzling photos in which she posed seductively as she leaned against a wall.
 The influencer wore a floor-length pink skirt that included a waist-high slit, allowing her to flaunt her toned legs.
 Addison matched her outfit with a bright pink, strapless top and sandals with a short heel.

 In her initial snap, the 19-year-old gazed into the camera as she leaned her long, dark brown hair against the wall behind her.
 She arched her back slightly as her left side faced the camera.
 Her left leg was fully exposed and bent at an angle, showing off her bronzed skin.